chhuang-one/sqxclib/doc/SqType.md

 about above macro SQ_GET_TYPE_NAME(Type):
 * It is used to get name of structured data type in C and C++ code.
-* warning: You will get difference type name from C and C++ source code when you use gcc to compile because gcc's typeid(Type).name() will return strange name.
+* warning: You will get different type name from C and C++ source code when you use gcc to compile because gcc's typeid(Type).name() will return strange name.

 #### 2.2 constant SqType use 'sorted' constant pointer array of SqEntry
 1. use C99 designated initializer to define 'sorted' **pointer array** of SqEntry.